Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Discussion

 \subsection{Axiomatic Analysis}

 We introduced VGE as a computationally efficient alternative to entropy- and divergence-based uncertainty decomposition, with sensitivity to epistemic disagreement. \autoref{tab:axioms} positions VGN within the axiomatic framework of \citet{Wimmer:2023a}.
-These axioms highlight where standard entropy-based decompositions fail under finite ensembles and where disagreement-based alternatives improve epistemic sensitivity (for additional examples and discussion, see~\hyperref[sec:supp:vg-axioms]{SI~\ref{sec:supp:vg-axioms}}).
+These axioms highlight where standard entropy-based decompositions fail under finite ensembles and where disagreement-based alternatives improve epistemic sensitivity (for additional examples and discussion, see~\hyperref[sec:supp:vg-axioms]{SI~\ref{sec:supp:vg-axioms}}; formal proofs and justifications of axiomatic compliance for each axiom A0--A5 are provided in~\hyperref[sec:supp-axiomatic-proofs]{SI~\ref{sec:supp-axiomatic-proofs}}).
 VGN satisfies non-negativity (A0) and vanishing epistemic uncertainty for identical ensemble members (A1).
-This behavior is reflected in stable uncertainty estimates on low-noise datasets such as MNIST and in confident predictions on CIFAR-10 when ensemble members agree.
-In these regions, both the variance-gated decomposition and VGMU assign low uncertainty, consistent with theoretical expectations and the strong rank agreement observed with information-theoretic baselines.
+This behavior is reflected in stable uncertainty estimates on low-noise datasets such as MNIST and in confident predictions on CIFAR-10 when ensemble members agree, consistent with theoretical expectations and information-theoretic baselines.